sparkfabrik/company-playbook/content/tools-and-policies/management.md

 ## Slack

     @todo
-    - Describe how project-channels are organized (and MUST BE organized - link to meaningful recipes)
+    - Describe how project channels are organized (and MUST BE organized - link to meaningful recipes)
     - List general purpose channels, their topics, what can be discussed and what not
     - Give information on how to set the online status to inform others of your availability

-## GMail
+## Gmail

-    @todo nothing terrible to be said here, if not for subscription to G+ so that hangout is available and maybe usage of company account for personal purposes (related to the migration of mails in case of resignation)
+    @todo nothing terrible to be said here, if not for subscription to G+ so that hangout is available and maybe the usage of company accounts for personal purposes (related to the migration of emails in case of resignation)

 ## Hangout